 We invite you to explore the prehistoric ruins, lava flows, red rock mesas and Native American arts and crafts found in this unique corner of New Mexico.
-Warm, sunny days and cool nights create the perfect atmosphere for hiking, biking, birding, fishing or peaceful rest and relaxation.
-Stroll the sculpture garden, walk the labyrinth, or get a healing session or psychic reading at Wave Riders Spiritual Healing Center, all of which are on the property.
+Warm, sunny days and cool nights create the perfect atmosphere for hiking, Bikepacking, biking, birding, fishing or peaceful rest and relaxation.
+Stroll the sculpture garden, walk the labyrinth, or get a healing session from Dr. Balance - all of which are on the property.
 You can also indulge in a visit to the galleries and shops withing walking distance.
 Watch for the many special workshops, theater performances and festivals that are produced in our little community hub that we will keep you informed about.
 And consider renting a mountain cabin for overnight stays here in our spiritual paradise.

 El Morro National Monument's archeological and historical treasures weave a colorful tapestry of the peopling of New Mexico.

 Perhaps it was the very human notion of immortality that compelled people to leave their carvings on the rock at El Morro.
 Hundreds of petroglyphs bear witness to the lives of ancestral Puebloans.
 Archaic Spanish inscriptions proclaim, "Paso por aqui" (I passed by here).
 Still other inscriptions mark the journeys of early American pioneers, western emigrants, soldiers and railroad surveyors.
 These wielders of stone and steel, who reached out to passers-by of the future left a rare gift.

 High atop the cuesta, the ancestral pueblo of Atsinna stands silent watch.
 Built around 1275 AD by the ancestors of the Zuni, the pueblo gave rise to a busy, thriving community.
 Today its remnant rooms and walls provide a glimpse into the past and a tie to the Zuni homeland.